Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 EMOVE Cruiser S Telescopic Stem

-At 52 lbs, it’s not the lightest scooter for carrying, though the folding mechanism (now in black) and foldable handlebars make it compact when collapsed, so storing it under a desk or in a car trunk isn’t a problem.
+At 52 lbs, it’s not the lightest scooter for carrying, though the folding mechanism and collapsible handlebars make it compact.
+Storing it under a desk or in a car trunk isn’t a problem.

 EMOVE Cruiser S Folded

-Neither will be riding at night, thanks to its reasonably bright headlight, embedded deck LEDs, turn signals, and a trio of taillights.
+Neither is riding at night, thanks to its reasonably bright headlight, deck-embedded LEDs, turn signals, and taillight trio.

 EMOVE Cruiser S Lights